 How about comparing intense expressions of consciousness in humans and animals?
 Humans have the same beliefs about a third party.
 They have a theory of mind and can represent the mental state, so it becomes recursive.
 Are Humans Smarter Than Animals?
 It varies what particular kinds of animals can do.

 It depends on their unique experience and what sort of brain function they have.
-Communication occurs in many species at a very sophisticated level, not only humans.
+Communication occurs in many species at a very sophisticated level, not only in humans.
 One individual can obtain a resource from another through competition.
-Then they see several other competitions.
+Then, they see several other competitions.
 Finally, they can deduce what will happen in a final competition.

 What makes humans different from animals?

 People want to try to solve the mystery, and that’s why humans are so different.
-What happened during prehistory that made this change possible.
+What happened during prehistory that made this change possible?
 Between 5 and 6 million years ago, humans and chimpanzees’ common evolutionary paths separated.

 Brain development

 The remarkable thing about human brains is the size of the forebrain.
 The cerebral hemispheres, the wrinkled bit on the top.
 Four times bigger area of cerebral cortex in a human being than in a chimpanzee.
 So that’s very significant.
-The sensory areas of the human brain, the visual, the auditory, and the touch areas are very simple.
+The sensory areas of the human brain, the visual, auditory, and touch areas, are very simple.
 But there is in the cerebral cortex.
 Those areas are a tiny fraction of the total in the human brain.

-- So the key characteristic of the human brain is the large forebrain.
+• So the key characteristic of the human brain is the large forebrain.
 There’s been a massive extra expansion of the frontal lobes involved in planning and organizing behavior.

 Human beings live a long time compared with most animals.
-They spend a huge part of their lives essentially continuing to mature and develop.
-Most animals have their cognitive development and brain development compressed into a concise period.
+They spend a huge part of their lives continuing to mature and develop.
+Most animals have their cognitive and brain development compressed into a concise period.
 There’s much time for human beings to learn and form the new connections involved in learning to modify their brains.

 Language system

-Language released new forms of thinking, new forms of social interaction, and ways of interacting with the world humans.
+Language released new forms of thinking, new forms of social interaction, and ways of interacting with the world of humans.
 All human infants in normal development acquire 20 months and two years without explicit training.

-Nonetheless, something happens that organizes these words into meaningful structured sentences.
+Nonetheless, something happens that organizes these words into meaningful, structured sentences.
 They share a structure across all human countries.
-Now that structure is only available to humans.
+Now, that structure is only available to humans.
 There seems to be something distinctively different about the brains of humans.

-- Language organizes the contents of the mind in a way that is dimension shifted from other animals.
+• Language organizes the contents of the mind in a way that is dimension shifted from other animals.

 That way, we seem to have immediate access to other people’s thinking because we put our minds into our words.
 It is how language is used to unite minds into societies and cultures.
-What about the controversies about whether animals do have language?
+What about the controversies about whether animals have language?
 They have signaling systems.
 Birdsong has a sequence, and it has repetitive structures.

 They can invert them, continue them, and develop them.
-But they do not have this ability of hierarchical organization where one part of the sentence depends on another.
+However, they do not have this ability of hierarchical organization where one part of the sentence depends on another.
 Language, wondering, thinking, believing, and each sentence embeds others and produces a new thought.

 Humans display the common denominator of language.
 Animals have patterns of information transfer, but none has the infinitely creative syntax and semantics of the human language.
 Since language begets culture and culture accumulates, each human generation can build on its predecessor.
 Animal behavior informs the evolution of human consciousness.